 Epsom salt is magnesium sulfate.
 Magnesium is a mineral and is known to help people relax.

-Essential oils are a little more complicated.
+Essential oils can also be used.
 There are many different kinds and brands of essential oils.
 If you want an oil that can actually help in the healing process, you want oils that pass the AFNOR score.
 This is a score that demands strict adherence to the way the oils are processed.
 If an oil receives the stamp of approval with an AFNOR score—buy them.

 - 2 cups Epsom salt